dmidlo/histdata.com-tools/README.md

                         jobs complete
   --request-json-out PATH
-                        write the resolved RunRequest JSON payload to PATH without submitting work; use '-' for stdout
+                        write the resolved RunRequest JSON payload to PATH without submitting work; use '-' for stdout --request-bundle-out PATH
+                        write a scheduled-run bundle JSON payload to PATH without submitting work; use '-' for stdout

 Data quality: